visualitypl/jsonapi_parameters/README.md

  * by a global setting: `JsonApi::Parameters.ensure_underscore_translation = true`
  * while calling `.jsonapify`, for instance: `.jsonapify(params, naming_convention: :camel)`. **The value does not really matter, as anything different than `:snake` will result in deep keys transformation provided by [ActiveSupport](https://apidock.com/rails/v4.1.8/Hash/deep_transform_keys).**

+## Mime Type

+As [stated in the JSON:API specification](https://jsonapi.org/#mime-types) correct mime type for JSON:API input should be [`application/vnd.api+json`](http://www.iana.org/assignments/media-types/application/vnd.api+json).

+This gems intention is to make input consumption as easy as possible.
+Hence, it [registers this mime type for you](lib/jsonapi_parameters/core_ext/action_dispatch/http/mime_type.rb).

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).